spatie/icalendar-generator/README.md

     ....
 ```

+It is also possible to define your own timezone components here: **INSERT LINK**

 #### Alerts

 Alerts allow calendar clients to send reminders about specific events.
 For example, Apple Mail on an iPhone will send users a notification about the event.
 An alert always belongs to an event and has a description and the number of minutes before the event it will be triggered: